Wild Card NFL longshot parlay picks, player props, best bets from proven model

 SportsLine's computer simulation model has locked in a $10 six-leg NFL Wild Card parlay that pays out $1.2 million

-A dozen teams will take the field during Wild Card Weekend, with Denver and Seattle on byes and waiting in the wings.
-You have the option of making NFL picks or crafting a Wild Card NFL parlay on games with large spreads, like Rams vs. Panthers (+10.5) or ones with slim lines, such as Bills vs. Jaguars (+1).
-Meanwhile, Steelers vs. Texans on Monday has Houston favored by 3 points, per the latest Wild Card Weekend NFL odds, despite Pittsburgh's recent run of playoff futility.
+A dozen teams will take the field during NFL Wild Card Weekend 2026, with Denver and Seattle on byes and waiting in the wings.
+You have the option of making NFL picks or crafting a Wild Card NFL parlay on games with large spreads, like Rams vs. Panthers (+10.5) or ones with slim lines, such as Bills vs. Jaguars (+1.5).
+Meanwhile, Steelers vs. Texans on Monday has Houston favored by 3 points, per the latest Wild Card Weekend NFL odds from DraftKings Sportsbook, despite Pittsburgh's recent run of playoff futility.
 The Steelers have lost six straight postseason games -- five coming by double-digits -- which could make playing the alternate lines intriguing with an NFL longshot parlay.

 The model, which simulates every NFL game 10,000 times, is up well over $7,000 for $100 players on top-rated NFL picks since its inception.
 The model enters the 2026 NFL playoffs on a 53-37 run on top-rated picks dating back to 2024.
 Anybody following its NFL betting picks at sportsbooks and on betting sites could have seen strong returns.